2013–14 Bulgarian Cup

-The 2013–14 Bulgarian Cup is the 32nd official season of the Bulgarian annual football knockout tournament.
-The competition will begin on 18 September 2013 with the matches of the First Round and will ended with the final on 15 May 2014.
+The 2013–14 Bulgarian Cup was the 32nd official season of the Bulgarian annual football knockout tournament.
+The competition will begin on 18 September 2013 with the matches of the First Round and ended with the final on 15 May 2014.
 Beroe Stara Zagora were the defending champions, but lost to the eventual champions Ludogorets Razgrad in the second round.

 The winners of the competition qualified for the second qualifying round of the 2014–15 UEFA Europa League.

 Participating clubs

 The following teams competed in the cup:

 Bracket

 First round

 The draw will be conducted in September 2013.
 The first legs will be played on 18 September 2013, the second legs are on 23 October 2013.
 On this stage all of the participants start their participation i.e. the 14 teams from A PFG (first division), the 14 teams from the B PFG (second division) and the 4 winners from the regional amateur competitions.

 Note: Roman numerals in brackets denote the league tier the clubs participate in during the 2013–14 season.